 Talk to one of our senior care experts to get the most out of the time you and your pet have together.

 Arthritis in pets

-If your pet is showing signs of stiffness and adversity to play, jump or climb the stairs, they may be suffering from arthritis.
+If your pet is showing signs of stiffness and seems unwilling to play, jump or climb the stairs, they may be suffering from arthritis.
 Arthritis is difficult to spot in cats and dogs due to their reluctance to show pain and discomfort.

-A range of supplements are available to reduce inflammation and pain caused by arthritis.
-Franklin Vets can advise you on which products are best to use.
+A range of supplements is available to reduce inflammation and pain caused by arthritis.
+Our Vets can advise you on which products are best to use.

 Stem Cell Therapy

-NSAIDs cannot be given at the same time as steroids or in in animals with heart failures.
-Liver and kidney blood tests should be done before starting NSAID treatment, as well as a blood count.
+NSAIDs cannot be given at the same time as steroids or in animals with heart failure.
+A full blood count and liver and kidney function tests should be done before starting NSAID treatment.

-Some forms of arthritis are amenable to surgery which may involve removing the affected joint.
+Surgery is a possible treatment for some forms of arthritis – this may involve removing the affected joint.
 This can help make an enormous difference to hip arthritis.
-Franklin Vets has a team of talented veterinarians fully trained to perform surgery and after care to get your pets up and running again.
+Franklin Vets has a team of talented veterinarians fully trained to perform surgery and aftercare needed to get your pets up and running again.